 This is one of the top DevOps Trends teams should follow; read the full blog to learn more.

-When culture is deeply rooted in an organization, resistance to change is a big bottleneck.
-As DevOps is not just a tool or a technology, it is important to see a top-down cultural shift across the organization.
+When culture is deeply rooted in an organization, resistance to change is a significant bottleneck.
+As DevOps is not just a tool or a technology, it is essential to see a top-down cultural shift across the organization.

 Teams should break down silos and find a common ground to communicate and collaborate seamlessly.
-It should happen from business perspectives to deployment and maintenance across all stakeholders, departments, and stages of development.
+It should happen from a business perspective, encompassing deployment and maintenance across all stakeholders, departments, and stages of development.

-With different tools, technologies, processes, and people, achieving this is a herculean task.
-It only happens when everyone imbibes this change, practices, and evangelizes the concept.
+With various tools, technologies, processes, and personnel, achieving this is a Herculean task.
+It only happens when everyone adopts this change, practices it, and evangelizes the concept.
 DevOps leader holds a key role in this responsibility.

 Continuous monitoring in DevOps provides real-time feedback on the performance of an application in production.
 QA needs to match this pace to run automated tests as development gets faster in DevOps.
 QA being dependent on CI, continuous monitoring becomes an integral part of every stage of the product life cycle.

-The current monitoring tools are not just confined to production environments, but they also proactively monitor the entire app stack.
+The current monitoring tools are not confined to production environments; they also proactively monitor the entire app stack.
 When monitoring is integrated into the DevOps lifecycle, tracking DevOps KPIs becomes easy, and app deployments become efficient.
 It also facilitates seamless collaboration between development and operations teams.

 Read our blog DevOps Metrics and KPIs that CTOs Must Monitor to learn how to measure your DevOps team effectively and their work performance during project delivery

 Right from the service desk to operations and development, everyone should be responsible and linked with tickets raised so that they are updated with the happenings in the infrastructure.
-By linking tickets to corresponding releases or changes, you can reduce errors and build apps faster.
+By linking tickets to corresponding releases or changes, you can minimize errors and accelerate app development.

 A DevOps engineer is responsible for designing the right infrastructure required for teams to build and deliver products continuously.
 The engineer identifies project requirements and KPIs and customizes the tool stack.